 Lisa has extensive experience teaching undergraduates, law students, and business professionals.
 Her focus is teaching business law, international corporate and commercial practices, and communication and litigation skills to undergraduates, law students, attorneys, and business professionals.
-She's adept at preparing versatile lesson plans highlighting fundamental concepts and principles of law and commercial business practices.
+She is adept at preparing versatile lesson plans highlighting fundamental concepts and principles of law and commercial business practices.
 She establishes productive relationships with students and faculty, promoting practical, interactive, and engaging environments.
 She has consistently received high student ratings for her innovative and interactive teaching methods.
 Lisa also had a long and successful career as a commercial litigator, representing many international clients in commercial disputes in the US and international tribunals worldwide.
-She was named one of America's Leading Business Lawyers by Chambers USA, Best Lawyers in America for Commercial Litigation and Construction Law by Best Lawyers, and consistently maintained a top spot in the "Top 50 Washington Super Lawyers" and "Top 100 Super Lawyers." among countless other awards.
+She was named one of America's Leading Business Lawyers by Chambers USA, Best Lawyers in America for Commercial Litigation and Construction Law by Best Lawyers, and consistently maintained a top spot in the "Top 50 Washington Super Lawyers" and "Top 100 Super Lawyers," among countless other awards.
 Lisa started her journey with the Swiss School of Management as a Business Law and Macroeconomics Professor at the Brescia learning center.
 After experiencing the innovative nature of the Swiss School of Management teaching model, which brings theory and practice together to offer students an invaluable and unique learning experience, Lisa enthusiastically became part of the academic coordination team.
-She was later promoted to the In-Residence Program Site Director for the Swiss School of Management Brescia professionals in the UAE.
-His leadership and vision have contributed significantly to the success and reputation of the Swiss School of Management .
+She was later promoted to the In-Residence Program Site Director for the Swiss School of Management Brescia.